 Fall Planted Flower Bulbs for Zone 4

-	There are a host of cold hardy bulbs.
-Many spring blooming varieties actually require a chilling period to break the dormancy of the embryonic plant inside the bulb.
-But a word of caution…many of the fall planted bulbs are not hardy when confronted with extremely deep freezes.
+There are a host of cold-hardy bulbs.
+Many spring-blooming varieties actually require a chilling period to break the dormancy of the embryonic plant inside the bulb.
+A word of caution… many of the fall-planted bulbs are not hardy when confronted with extremely deep freezes.
 Culture is also a factor when planting bulbs in cold climates.
 Preparing the soil and enhancing drainage and fertility can help ensure color displays from bulbs.

 - Glory of the snow

 - Siberian iris

 - Bearded iris

 Any of these flowering plants should withstand zone 4 winters with a little care.

 Bulbs, corms, and tubers planted in spring will produce blooms in summer.
 This can be a challenge in regions with short growing seasons.
 In USDA zone 4, the best time to plant summer blooming plants is after the date of the last frost or, in general, April to June.

 This doesn’t give some of the bigger producers much time to flower, so some species such as dahlias, Asiatic lilies, and gladiolus should be started indoors six weeks before planting outside.
 Even in cold zones, you can plant some of the glorious warm season bloomers with a little preplanning.
 Some bulbs to try might be: